bottlesdevs/Bottles/CONTRIBUTING.md

 Find out if someone has already has [already asked](https://git.mirko.pm/brombinmirko/Bottles/issues?utf8=%E2%9C%93&q=) for it, if not, open a new issue [here](https://git.mirko.pm/brombinmirko/Bottles/issues/new).

 ### Did you write a patch that fixes a bug?
-- Open a new GitLab pull request with the patch
+- Open a new GitHub pull request with the patch
 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable

 ### Do you have a tip for the user interface?